Skip to content

 local doubledCount = Flux(function()

-return count * 2 -- operator overloading reads count reactively
+return count * 2 -- the operator reads count's current value automatically

 end)